openfaas/faas-netes/README.md

 There are two modes available for faas-netes, the classic mode is the default.

-* Classic mode (aka faas-netes) - includes a REST API,  multiple-namespace support but no Function CRD
+* Classic mode (aka faas-netes) - includes a REST API,  multiple-namespace support but no Function CRD - available in Community Edition and OpenFaaS Pro/Enteprise
-* Operator mode (aka "The OpenFaaS Operator") - includes a REST API, with a "Function" CRD and multiple-namespace support
+* Operator mode (aka "The OpenFaaS Operator") - includes a REST API, with a "Function" CRD and multiple-namespace [OpenFaaS Pro/Enterprise](https://openfaas.com/pricing/)

 See also: [README for "The OpenFaaS Operator"](README-OPERATOR.md)